 When it comes to canned chicken, sodium content is the main thing we are worried about.
 Many canned foods contain a lot of sodium, which helps keep them fresh.
 However, too much sodium is not suitable for your felines in the least.
 It can cause significant kidney problems if eaten for an extended period.

 Again, though, this is only a problem if fed for an extended period.
 Shorter periods are typically nothing to be worried about.
 If you run out of cat food, canned chicken can be a safe alternative.
-Just don’t feed it to your cat for an extended period, as this can create problems.

 If your cat already has kidney problems, you should avoid canned chicken.
 You do not want to give them much sodium at all, so we highly recommend avoiding canned chicken that contains a lot of sodium (which is most canned chicken, sadly).